gulzarsingh12/k8s-prep-notes/bash_commands.md

 - To verify the env var `k exec secret-pod -- env | grep APP`
 - To verify the secrets `k exec secret-pod -- find /tmp/secret2`
 - If `kubeadm join` fails, then call `kubeadm reset`
+- To get a sh terminal for testing.
+This will give you a terminal to run commands. `k run tmp -i -t --rm=true --restart=Never --image=busybox -- sh`
+- To run a command for testing.
+Note the removed `-t` from above command. `k run tmp -i --rm=true --restart=Never --image=busybox -- curl -m 2 svc:port`

 # Vi Commands